nomorespice/ossec-extras/README.md

 ```
 ## <a name="cis_nginx_rcl.txt"></a>cis_nginx_rcl.txt

 cis_nginx_rcl.txt is an optional part of the OSSEC system audit rootcheck functionality.
-This file is based on the draft of the CIS NGINX Benchmark Server v1.0.0.
+This file is based on the draft of the CIS NGINX Benchmark v1.0.0.

 Some rules are not implemented.